instana/envcheck/README.md

 Future Capabilities
 -------------------

+ * Find k8s leader.
+ * Inject a profiler into a pod.
  * Add instana-agent config map to the JSON dump.
  * Check access to backend from all daemonsets.
  * Check API permissions.